-I've served as the social chair of the MIT Triathlon Club since Summer 2014.
-I also race together with the team in various regional triathlons.
+I served as the social chair of the MIT Triathlon Club 2014 to 2018.
+I also raced together with the team in various regional triathlons.

-I've worked out and raced with the Bay State Speedskating Club since 2014.
+I worked out and raced with the Bay State Speedskating Club 2014 to 2018.

 In 2006 in Leipzig, Germany, I and a group of friends started an improv theater group called Spruchlandung.
 The name is a combination of the words *Spruch* (saying, expression) and *Bruchlandung* (crash-landing).